Charlotte Crosby: Personal life

 From December 2015 to April 2016, Crosby and Gaz Beadle started a relationship outside of filming Geordie Shore.
 This came to an end following Crosby's ectopic pregnancy.
-Crosby had surgery at St John and Elizabeth hospital, in London, which involved the removal of her left Fallopian tube.
+(She is now an ambassador of The Ectopic Pregnancy Trust.)
+Crosby had surgery at St John and Elizabeth hospital, in London, which involved the removal of her left fallopian tube.
 At the same time, Beadle cheated on her, leading to the end of their relationship.
 From 2018 to 2019, Crosby was in a relationship with Josh Ritchie.
 In early 2020, she dated Liam Beaumont, a videographer and content creator she reportedly met in Dubai, but the two split in August 2021.

 Since late 2021, Crosby has been dating businessman Jake Ankers.
 On 12 April 2022, Crosby announced on Instagram that she and Ankers were expecting their first child.
 On 20 June 2022, she revealed on her Instagram that she was expecting a girl.
 She gave birth to her daughter in October 2022.
+In November 2023, Crosby and Jake Ankers announced their engagement.
+On 21 November 2024, her home was broken into while she was inside with her two-year-old and her partner; no one was hurt.

-She supports Sunderland A.F.C. in football.
+She supports Sunderland A.F.C.